-LINE 16 Medical Care Expense Deduction
+LINE 16.
+Medical Care Expense Deduction

-If you file a New Mexico PIT-1, you may claim a deduction for medical care expenses paid during the tax year for medical care for you, your spouse, or a dependent.
+If you file a New Mexico PIT-1, you may claim a deduction for medical care expenses paid during the tax year for you, your spouse, or a dependent.
 Eligible filers include out-of-state residents with income tax responsibility to New Mexico.
 This deduction is available through December 31, 2024.